 Kristina R. Llewellyn

-The panel facilitator is Kristina R. Llewellyn, Professor of History and the Wilson College of Leadership and Civic Engagement at McMaster University.
+Kristina R. Llewellyn is a Professor of History at the Wilson College of Leadership and Civic Engagement at McMaster University.
 She is a long-standing member of the Ontario College of Teachers.
 Kristina researches and teaches in the areas of history, civics, and education, with a focus on oral history for the redress of historical harms through education.
 Her most recent co-edited book is Women, Gender, and History Education: Perspectives from Ontario and Quebec (Palgrave, 2024).
 Kristina is the Director of Digital Oral Histories for Reconciliation: The Nova Scotia Home for Colored Children and a co-lead of the Curriculum and Resources Cluster for Thinking Historically for Canada’s Future.

 Christina Iorio (YCDSB)